Inspirateur/riverbed/README.md

 ## Current state
 ![riverbed_new_pic](https://github.com/user-attachments/assets/58802e64-87fa-453b-b373-4f4eaab1bde7)
-*featured on this screenshot is an infinitely generated, editable terrain, and a 4km render distance (equivalent to 256 in Minecraft)*
+*featured on this screenshot is an infinitely generated, editable terrain, and a 2km render distance (128 in Minecraft)*
 Single-player for now but it will be multi-player eventually ...

 ## Hopes and dreams